PlumberTaskForce/Datamining-Guide/README.md

 Now launch your Windows Command Prompt with Administrator permissions.
 This is very important, as we'll be hooking the STO process, and this cannot be done without admin permissions.

-In the command prompt, navigate to <your target environment>\Tools\Gibbed, and run `Gibbed.Cryptic.ExportSchemas.exe`.
+In the command prompt, navigate to &lt;your target environment&gt;\Tools\Gibbed, and run `Gibbed.Cryptic.ExportSchemas.exe`.
 This will take a couple minutes, and when it's done, you can close your game.

 Now comes a tricky part.
 You will need to make certain modifications to the XML files before you proceed.
-In the file explorer, go to <your target environment>\Tools\Gibbed\schemas\Star Trek Online\Live\schemas.
+In the file explorer, go to &lt;your target environment&gt;\Tools\Gibbed\schemas\Star Trek Online\Live\schemas.

 When in there, you will want to locate the following files: